ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lec13.md

 In Lecture 13, our team split into two smaller subgroups to participate in a cross-team evaluation activity with the **Rideshare** team.

 This session helped both teams see strengths and weaknesses in two different projects and gather fresh ideas for improvements from an outside perspective.

+We all continued completing our issues on the Kanban Board